mcikalmerdeka/NLP-Learning/Business Intelligence Chatbot with Langchain/README.md

 ![Project Header](https://raw.githubusercontent.com/mcikalmerdeka/NLP-Learning/refs/heads/main/Business%20Intelligence%20Chatbot%20with%20Langchain/assets/Project%20Header.jpg)

 This repo is for using LLMs to chat with your SQL database.
 Inspired by this [Gemini Chatbot repo](https://github.com/ardyadipta/gemini_chatbot_sql).
-Instead of using MySQL I used PostgreSQL and instead of using Google Gemini model series, I experimented using OpenAI (GPT-4.1) and Anthropic (Claude 3.7 Sonnet) model which I am more familiar with and also wanted to try experiment with local models usage such as Deepseek-r1:1.5b and Qwen3:1.7b that is installed in my PC.
+Instead of using MySQL I used PostgreSQL and instead of using Google Gemini model series, I experimented using OpenAI (GPT-4.1 and GPT-4o) and Anthropic (Claude 3.7 Sonnet) model which I am more familiar with and `also later` wanted to try experiment with local models usage such as Deepseek-r1:1.5b and Qwen3:1.7b that is installed in my PC.

-## Objective and Project Origin
+## 🎯 Objective and Project Origin

 Around February 2025, I was quite curious if there was a way where we can retrieve data in a database without having to write sql queries, but only using natural language.
 So initially I tried to search online and the first thing I found was using a library called PandasAI.
 But there are major limitations on the usage limits in using the API on the free tier and upgrading to another tier costs way too much (around 200 euro per month as of May 2025).
 So I need to find another way to do database chat but with a more manageable cost and full control over the platform's behavior.
 But I couldn't find it at that time.